 Often, process design builds around single-use systems (SUS) and components.
 This introduces a key aspect of changeover efficiency.
 While SUS is labour-intensive, decisions around pre-packaged or fabricated components can improve changeover timing and durations.
 As an example, if a third-party supplier prefabricates and tests all tube sets, it allows for tube set inventory and designates the supplier as part of the Supply Chain control from a quality and compliance perspective.
 Other important changeover attributes include:

 - Waste handling/removal

 - Ease of Component Identification via RFID

 Flexibility and agility have a common attribute – simplicity.
-Flexibility requires high levels of efficiency and rapid changeover and the more simplified the human-machine interfaces are, the higher likelihood of success.
+Flexibility requires high levels of efficiency and rapid changeover - so the simpler the human-machine interfaces are, the higher likelihood of success.
 These interfaces include equipment access and transfer, system connections and de-connections, process control and record generation.

 Simplicity in flexible manufacturing facilities is critical.
 How easy is it to set-up multiple processes within a given suite configuration?
 When using SUS components, is identification easy for the operator?
 Is the movement of a skid from one location to another easily accomplished?
 At every point where a human encounters the process, it is imperative to evaluate the interface for simplicity against available technology.

 4. Expandability for maximum efficiency